蹲

 What Does 蹲 Mean?

 Literally 'to crouch.'
 Online, 蹲 means to wait expectantly for something — an update, a result, a resource, a recommendation.
-Posting '蹲一个' (crouching for one) under a question means 'I want the answer too — please update me.' '蹲个链接' means 'I'm waiting for someone to share the shopping link.'
+Emerging around 2021, posting '蹲一个' (crouching for one) under a question means 'I want the answer too — please update me.' '蹲个链接' means 'I'm waiting for someone to share the shopping link.'
 The crouching imagery suggests patient, ready waiting — you've settled into position and you're watching for what comes.

 Cultural Context